DNPLab/DNPLab/docs/source/install.rst

 .. code-block:: bash

-   $ python -m pip install dnpLab
+   $ python -m pip install dnplab

 If you prefer to install dnpLab from the source code, check out our GitHub repository: |dnpLabGitLink|.